apiad/animeflv-downloader/Readme.md

     python -m animeflv.bot <TOKEN>

-The bot requires `MP4Box` installed, in Debian-based distributions (Ubuntu) this app is the `gpac` package:
+The bot requires `MP4Box` installed, in Debian-based distributions (Ubuntu) this app is the `gpac` package.
+Also, `zip` is required.

-    apt install gpac
+    apt install -y gpac zip

 ### Docker